 At Alki Dental, our goal is to prevent dental problems before they occur.
 Unfortunately, this is not always possible due to poor oral hygiene, genetics, infrequent checkups, and other risk factors.
 This is why we also specialize in restorative dentistry.
-Our restorative services are designed to improve the function and aesthetics of your smile, as well as your overall oral health.
+Our restorative services and dental services in general, are designed to improve the function and aesthetics of your smile, as well as your overall oral health.

 Dental fillings are the best way to restore minor to moderate instances of tooth decay.
 Most fillings these days consist of a material known as composite resin.
 Composite resin is an aesthetically-pleasing material that we color-match to the existing shade of your enamel.
 For this reason, a composite filling is virtually indistinguishable from the rest of your tooth.

 A dental crown is a tooth-shaped cap that improves the structure and cosmetics of a damaged or decayed tooth.
 During the procedure, your tooth must be completely reshaped to accommodate the shape of the crown.
 Once the tooth is reshaped, we will permanently bond the crown to the enamel using a special adhesive.
 Many crowns are fabricated these days with porcelain, due to its unmatched aesthetics.

 A dental bridge is a tooth replacement that typically consists of two dental crowns linked together by a pontic, or false tooth.
 A traditional bridge is supported by the two surrounding teeth, known as abutment teeth, that we reshape to receive the crowns.
 A bridge can also be supported by a series of dental implants if multiple adjacent teeth are missing.
 If you are missing a tooth, a bridge will prevent the remaining teeth from shifting out of their proper position.